open-crypto-broker/crypto-broker-client-js/README.md

 For the sign command, you need to have the [deployment repository](https://github.com/open-crypto-broker/crypto-broker-deployment) in the same parent directory as this repository.
 Check the command definitions in the `package.json` file to run your own custom commands.

 More thorough testing is also provided in the deployment repository.
-The same pipeline will run in GitHub Actions when submitting a PR, so it is recommended to also clone and run the testing of the deployment repository.
+The same pipeline will run in GitHub Actions when submitting a Pull Request, so it is recommended to also clone and run the testing of the deployment repository.

 ## Support, Feedback, Contributing